aitor0307/auto-commit/auto-commit/README.md

 - `git revert`: Soft reset to previous commit

-Remember to add it to your bashrc or bash_profile with:
+Remember to save it as `.profile` add it to your bashrc or bash_profile with:

 ´´´source ~/.profile´´´